tekeh/beautiful-jekyll/_posts/2019-02-04-notepad_rough.md

 \tau^{-1} n^2  \int^{x_w + \epsilon}_{x_w - \epsilon} m_n dx  + \frac{\lambda \kappa \mu_r n}{2} \int^{x_w + \epsilon}_{x_w} \big( m_{n-2} - m_{n+2} \big) =  \mu \int^{x_w + \epsilon}_{x_w} \partial_x^2 V m_n dx + \mu \int^{x_w + \epsilon}_{x_w} \partial_x V \partial_x m_n dx + D \Big( \partial_x m_n \vert^{+} - \partial_x m_n \vert^{-} \Big) = 0
 $$

-Which leads to a continutity condition on the <i>gradients</i> of the moments $$ n > 0$$ across a boundary.
+Which leads to a continuity condition on the <i>gradients</i> of the moments $$ n > 0$$ across a boundary, rather than the moments themselves.

 $$
 0 = \lim_{\epsilon \rightarrow 0 } D \Big( \partial_x m_n \vert^{+} - \partial_x m_n \vert^{-} \Big)
 $$

+For $$\rho$$, both conditions hold.
 With this condition, let us again reexamine the solution to the FP equation.
 The dirichlet boundary condition in Eq \ref{eqn:dirichlet} is replaced by a Neumann condition.
 The first of the Dirichlet conditions concering the density is un changed, but on top of this we also have that all $$ a_n =0 $$ for $$n>0$$.
 This returns us to the naive solution